JaylyDev/ScriptAPI/README.md

   Collections of open source code that allows you to do all kinds of crazy stuff

 - ### [utilities](./utilities/)
-  Projects that are not related to GameTest API.
+  Projects that are not directly related to GameTest API, scripts inside that folder are mostly for running in a Node.js engine.

 # GameTest API modules